Indonesian Food: 20 Traditional Dishes of Indonesia

 Photo Credit: Lord Mountbatten

-Otak-Otak is an Indonesian grilled fish cake that is famous throughout Indonesia and Southeast Asia.
-The cake is made by mixing a fish paste with spices and is served fresh wrapped in Banana leaves.
+Otak-Otak is an Indonesian grilled fish cake that is made by mixing a fish paste with spices and is served fresh wrapped in Banana leaves.
+The most commonly used fish include mackerel and wahoo.
+More expensive Otak-Otak is made with ikan belida, the featherback fish.

 The mixture is seasoned with garlic, shallots, coconut milk, and pepper, combined with tapioca starch.
 The cakes are steamed and served as a side dish with rice at tea time.